The Morning After: A Call To Humility

-I’m currently hanging out with some of our overseas personnel, so I thought I’d dig up a post out of the archives that was originally published on the first Wednesday of November 2012.
-Yep…our last day-after-the-Election-Day.
+This post was originally published on November 7, 2012.
 Much has changed in our country since then, and much hasn’t.
 We’re still polarized politically.
 We still have the tendency to gloat if our candidate gets elected.
 But unlike other years, there doesn’t seem to be quite as much national pride over the choices before us.
-(By the way, since, I’m scheduling this post a couple days in advance, I have no idea what the outcome will be.
-We may be in the middle of recounts or runoffs or revolution, for all I know.)
-The point?
-Let’s elevate personal humility above political preference.
+And just like other years, let’s elevate personal humility and civil kindness above political preference.

 Start praying for the person who has been appointed to lead our country.

 Just intercede for them and their task ahead.

 Practically and consistently, seek the welfare of the city where God has placed you.

 Your government can’t save you.

 Your calling is greater than both of those things.

 Your messiah is not a man or a woman.

 The longing in your heart is not for this world, but another.